 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Pathway development will increase possibilities for internships with local arts organizations among their high school students.
-5% of senior have access to internships 25% of seniors have access to internships Creation of Arts Advisory Board to ensure industry relevance in all art forms In development, nothing in place We will have a board with representation of all our specialized art forms meeting twice annually to assess industry relevance of our programming.
+5% of senior have access to internships Less than 1% of seniors were interns, close to 1% (.06) of juniors were interns.
+25% of seniors have access to internships Creation of Arts Advisory Board to ensure industry relevance in all art forms In development, nothing in place Board was established and includes local partners and industry experts.
+Meetings were held.
+We will have a board with representation of all our specialized art forms meeting twice annually to assess industry relevance of our programming.
 OSA will expand its summer programs in the arts for which Currently we do not have a summer program.
+Summer Arts program will be offered 21-22.
 80% of our sub- pathways will have a summer program.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 interest is expressed.
 This will also help in recruitment.
+Small pilot program June 2022.